 It may take up to 2 weeks or longer for bruising to subside.
 Make-up can be applied to conceal any residual bruising.

 The eyes may feel tight, dry, watery and even sensitive to light for 4 weeks or more.
 Artificial tears and ointment may be required, particularly at night.

 You might also experience double vision.
 This is due to the bruising of the tissue around the eye muscles, and is usually temporary.

 During recovery, sunglasses may assist in avoiding the sun and glare, and to help disguise the surgery.

 Alternative forms of management include not treating the skin laxness and bagginess in the eyelids by surgery.

-Minor skin wrinkling may be improved through chemical skin peels, laser resurfacing and Botox injections.
+Minor skin wrinkling may be improved through chemical skin peels and Botox injections.